 As with any tourist attraction, going on weekdays and early in the morning (they open at 10 am) is best to avoid crowds.
 That’s especially true with this attraction.
 It’s going to be much harder to pose with Michael Jackson if there are dozens of other folks in the room.
 I went at 10:30 on a Monday morning and there were never more than 5 or 6 people in the same room as me.

 Buy tickets online in advance to save $5 off the $25 price.
 Or, if you’re really gung-ho about celebrity Hollywood, you can buy a package on the street that gets you admission to a star bus tour and the wax museum.
 Look around on the sidewalk on that block for studio reps offering tickets to free show tapings.
 Minute to Win It and Real Time with Bill Maher were among those being offered to us, but, unfortunately, we were unable to take advantage of these offers.

 Watch this one-minute video for a look at more wax figures, including Madonna, Michael Jackson, Elton John, Halle Berry and Denzel Washington:

 Check out Madame Tussauds online.
+Their facility is generally regarded as the best wax museum in Hollywood.
+So if you’re considering hanging out with fake wax celebs, this is the place to do it!
 They have additional locations around the globe, including Las Vegas, New York, London, Bangkok, Berlin, Hong Kong and Shanghai.